 Our review indicated that two CRAs made contributions during the period of October 1, 2002, through September 30, 2004, to private nonprofit corporations without clearly identifying the public purpose as the primary objective, or exercising the necessary control, to ensure that contributions benefited the community redevelopment area.
 The Winter Haven CRA made contributions totaling \$67,000 to Main Street Winter Haven, Inc. (Main Street), a private, nonprofit corporation during the 2002-03 and 2003-04 fiscal years.
 According to the Community and Economic Development Director, the public purpose for partnering with Main Street was to undertake projects and programs tied to the redevelopment or revitalization of the downtown district.
 Our review indicated that no formal agreement existed between the entities.
 In addition, adequate procedures were not performed by the Winter Haven CRA to determine the ultimate use of these funds.
 The Auburndale CRA made contributions totaling \$38,000 to the Auburndale Chamber of Commerce (Chamber), a private nonprofit corporation, during the 2003-04 fiscal year.
-Our review indicated that, during the period, no formal agreement existed between the entities for the expenditure of the contributed funds.
+Our review indicated that, during the period, no formal agreement existed between the entities In addition, adequate procedures were not performed by the Auburndale CRA to determine the ultimate use of these funds.
+In addition, adequate procedures were not performed by the Auburndale CRA to determine the ultimate use of these funds.
 In addition, adequate procedures were not performed by the Auburndale CRA to determine the ultimate use of these funds.